Doing 100 jumping jacks a day is considered a beneficial method for improving fitness and potentially shedding weight.1

 This exercise is helpful to improving balance and coordination because it requires a synchronization of motion between the upper and lower body.

 They may sometimes be challenging for those unfamiliar to them and old people who may have balance issues; but the body adapts the more they are done and as a consequence, become adept at doing them.
-After one month of doing 100 jumping jacks a day, there will be a marked difference in stability and coordination.
+After one month of doing 100 jumping jacks daily, there will be a marked difference in stability and coordination.

 Full Body Workout